Paulelo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script 10-mirror_permissions, mirror permissions from a file to file hello Script 12-directory_permissions, creates a directory and specify the permission Script 13-change_group, changes the group ownership of file hello to school
+Script 10-mirror_permissions, mirror permissions from a file to file hello Script 12-directory_permissions, creates a directory and specify the permission Script 13-change_group, changes the group ownership of file hello to school Script 100-change_owner_and_group, changes the group ownership of current working directory